 Reflexology also works to alleviate aches and pains throughout the body such as headaches, back and shoulder pain and more.
 It can have a significant positive effect on those with certain medical conditions.

 Hand reflexology works much like foot reflexology by gently working to relieve lactic acid build up, it promotes healing which is great for those who enjoy working out to help speed up recovery time.
-There is a huge range of other benefits, including but not limited to:
+There are numerous additional benefits, including the correction of physical imbalances, easing of anxiety, reduction in tiredness, regulation of blood flow, and relief of sinus issues.

 Is Hand Reflexology Safe?